-Medical Laboratory Technician Faculty recommend students take SPCH 1010 Fundamentals of Speech, MATH 1630 Finite Mathematics, CIS 101 Software Applications, and HSC 111 Medical Terminology.
+Medical Laboratory Technician Faculty recommend students take COMM 2025 Fundamentals of Communication, MATH 1630 Finite Mathematics, CIS 101 Software Applications, and HSC 111 Medical Terminology.
 These courses are not required for graduation in this program.

 |BIOL 2010||Human Anatomy & Physiology I||4|

 |BIOL 2020||Human Anatomy & Physiology II||4|

 |MLAB 2301||Immunohemotology/Blood Bank||3|

 |MLAB 2202||Urinalysis & Body Fluids||2|